fileverse/fileverse-ddoc/README.md

 ## Data Interface

-The `Data` interface defines the structure of the data object
+The `Data` interface defines the structure of the data object.

 ### Properties